 1)The 'Long-term energy and growth' project that has worked to reconstruct historical energy consumption in Europe in a consistent manner, and that provides the evidential underpinning is linked to the volume Power to the People: energy in Europe over the last five centuries.

 The Energy History Project is supported by a Large-Scale Seed Grant from the Harvard Center for the Environment.
-Participants include Sunil Amrith (Birkbeck/Centre for History and Economics), Richard Hornbeck (University of Chicago), Philipp Lehmann (Max Planck Institute for the History of Science), Ian Miller (Harvard), Harriet Ritvo (MIT), Emma Rothschild (Harvard) and Paul Warde (UEA/Centre for History and Economics).
+Participants include Sunil Amrith (Harvard), Richard Hornbeck (University of Chicago), Philipp Lehmann (Max Planck Institute for the History of Science), Ian Miller (Harvard), Harriet Ritvo (MIT), Emma Rothschild (Harvard) and Paul Warde (Cambridge).